 Interview Question: "What Are Your Future Career Goals?"

-In this article, we discuss why employers ask about your future career goals and we review sample answers that will help guide you in creating your own response.
+In this article, we discuss why employers ask about your future career goals and review sample answers to help guide you in creating your own response.

 Interviewers ask this question to determine whether your career goals align with the role and company.